-There are six monitoring stations located in the Glashaboy River Catchment, five of which achieved 'Good Status' and one achieved 'Moderate Status' according to Biological Elements (Q - Rating).
-According to the Supporting Elements (Physico - Chemical) four achieved 'Good Status' and two achieved 'Moderate Status'.
-Figure 12.3 shows the location of the River Water Quality Stations and their Q-Rating.
+There are seven monitoring stations located in the Glashaboy River Catchment, which are reported on the EPA Envision Maps, two of which achieved 'High Status', four of which achieved 'Good Status' and one achieved 'Moderate Status' according to Biological Elements (Q - Rating).
+According to the Supporting

+Elements (Physico - Chemical) four achieved 'Good Status' and two achieved

+'Moderate Status'.
+Figure 12.2 shows the location of the River Water Quality Stations and their Q-Rating.

-Figure 12.3: Envision Maps showing River Water Quality Scores (2004-2015)
+Figure 12.2: Envision Maps showing River Water Quality Scores (2004-2016).
+Source EPA.